Close

 At this stage of development, most children are learning to:

-• read and write with longer and more complex words (for example, words with several syllables)
+• read and write longer and more complex words (for example, words with several syllables)

-• read words more automatically which allows them to put more focus on understanding what they are reading
+• read words more automatically which enables them to focus more on understanding what they are reading

-• notice when something is wrong when they are reading and reread to fix it
+• notice when something is wrong when they are reading and reread the word to correct it

-• Share in your child’s enthusiasm about this exciting time where they are likely now reading early “chapter books” (novels), have more choices in what to read, and are likely reading silently in their head instead of reading aloud.
-Sometimes, ask your child to read a page or two to you, or take turns reading and talk about what’s happening in the book.
+• Share in your child’s enthusiasm about this exciting time where they are likely now reading early chapter books (novels), have more choices in what to read and are likely reading silently in their head instead of reading aloud.
+From time to time, you might ask your child to read a page or two to you, or take turns reading and talking about what’s happening in the book.

 • Continue to read aloud to your child as often as you can (yes, even as they get older!), and talk about what is happening in the books you read together.
-Once children are able to read more and more independently, it is common to think that they no longer need to be read to.
+Once children are able to read more independently, it is common to think they no longer need to be read to.
 However, reading regularly TO children is a great practice to continue.
-It can strengthen bonds between parents and children and adds to children’s knowledge of words and the world around them which will support their learning throughout life.
-For more on how reading aloud supports children’s well-being and academic development, see Why Reading Aloud to Kids Helps Them Thrive.
+It can strengthen bonds between parents and children and adds to children’s knowledge of words and the world around them.

 • Spend time together in nature.
-Being outdoors offers lots of opportunities for literacy development, for example, noticing details, learning about concepts (e.g., weather, life cycles of insects), and developing vocabulary.
-Find great ideas for making the most of the outdoors here.
+Being outdoors offers many opportunities for literacy development; for example, noticing details, learning about concepts (e.g., weather, life cycles of insects), and developing vocabulary.

-• Find real reasons to write together.
-Birthday cards, thank you notes, and lists (e.g., grocery lists, things to do on a school break) provide children with practice so they can write words more easily over time.
-Find out more about list writing and ideas for lists to write together here.
+• Find authentic reasons to write together.
+Birthday cards, thank you notes, and lists (e.g. grocery lists, things to do on a school break) provide children with practice so they can write words more easily over time.

-• When supporting your child in writing, encourage your child to listen carefully to the sounds in words and to write the letters that match each sound (e.g., sh-i-p-s).
-They may also be able to write new words by quickly writing familiar parts of words and using sounds for the rest (e.g., th-ink-ing, a-b-out).
+• When supporting your child in writing, encourage them to listen carefully to the sounds in words and to write the letters that match each sound (e.g. sh-i-p).
+They may also be able to write new words by quickly writing familiar parts of the word and sounding out the rest (e.g. th-ink-ing, a-b-out).
 Keep in mind that some words can’t be perfectly sounded out.
 Help your child to use their sound knowledge where they can, and point out the part that will have to be remembered.
 For example, in the word from, children can use sounds to write f, r, and m, and will just need to remember the tricky part that sounds like “uh” but is written with an o.

 Grades 5-8